What are the seven seals, seven trumpets, seven signs and seven bowls of Revelation?

 Then I looked, and I heard an eagle flying in midheaven, saying with a loud voice, “Woe, woe, woe to those who dwell on the earth, because of the remaining blasts of the trumpet of the three angels who are about to sound!”
 Revelation 8:13 (NASB)

 The second scene in the description of the Tribulation occurs in Revelation 10:1-11:14.
 This scene includes a “strong angel” which is a giant angel (Revelation 10:1-11).
-During this break in the description of the Tribulation period the two witnesses also appear (Revelation 11:1-13).
+During this break in the description of the Tribulation period, two witnesses appear (Revelation 11:1-13).
+Their purpose is to serve as witnesses; however, we are not told what they will communicate.
 This scene focuses on the spread of the gospel and the ministry of the two witnesses.

 The second woe is referenced in Revelation 11:14 and occurs at the end of the second scene.
 The verse reads,